One small business may need to send the occasional email to customers, while another may send daily emails to different segments of subscribers.

-Mailchimp on the other hand began in 2007 and has grown immensely.
+Mailchimp on the other hand began in 20012 and has grown immensely.
 It is most well known for being one of the first email marketing platforms to offer a generous free plan.
 Since its inception, Mailchimp has continued to pile on features that online business owners might need in order to expand its customer base.
 With so many features, Mailchimp appeals to a broad range of different businesses from e-commerce to SAAS.

 Email Templates and Editor

 iContact has one of the better template selections that we’ve seen of all the major email marketing platforms.
-Note that only some templates are available on the free plan, you need to upgrade to get access to the full selection.
+Note that while you get some of the templates with the free plan, you need to upgrade to get access to the full selection.

 When you create an email, you start by picking a template and a layout, which you can quickly preview on desktop and mobile.

 The email editor itself is intuitive to use, you just click and type for the most part.